MinhTamCK/codepi.xyz/source/_posts/rome-wasnt-built-in-a-day.md

 ---
 I have just explored how to use web3 technology.

 First I built a website that allows uploading files to ipfs and managing with eth address.
-They require login with Metamask.
+It require login with Metamask.

 let's explore  at [l﻿ink](https://main.d2x5axe648atnv.amplifyapp.com/)